ckswilliams/modOpenREM/docs/install.rst

     LANGUAGE_CODE = 'en-us'

-.. _database_creation:

 Toshiba CT RDSR creation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to create RDSR files for older Toshiba CT scanners then set the paths to the DICOM toolkit binary files, java.exe and pixelmed.jar file for your system:
+If you need to import data from older Toshiba CT scanners into OpenREM then the following tools need to be available on the same server as OpenREM:

+    * The `Offis DICOM toolkit`_
+    * `Java`_
+    * pixelmed.jar from the `PixelMed Java DICOM Toolkit`_

+The paths to these must be set in `local_settings.py` for your system:

 .. sourcecode:: python